thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 ## Azure Machine Learning

 The Azure Machine Learning Workspace is automatically deployed with the Terraform script from the first steps.
-If you didn't use that option you will first have to create an Azure Machine Learning Workspace via [these](DeployAzureMLWorkspace.md) instructions.
+If you didn't use the Terraform option you will first have to create an Azure Machine Learning Workspace via [these](DeployAzureMLWorkspace.md) instructions.

+For more info on Azure ML, pleae have a look at [What is automated machine learning (AutoML)](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml).

 ### Open the ML Studio
 By default the name for the ML Workspace is `sap-data-ml-ws`.
 Go to this workspace via your resource group or using the search bar.
 You can now open the ML Studio via `Launch studio` from here or alternatively sign in via https://ml.azure.com.